Which rubbish, which bin?

 Properties which are not suitable for wheeled bins are allowed to have up to three black sacks collected each week.
 The contractor will leave replacement sacks (up to three) equivalent to the number of sacks collected.

-Please leave bins or bags out for collection at the edge of the property by 7am on the day of collection.
+Please leave bins or bags out for collection at the edge of the property before 7am on the day of collection.
+Please leave them out until 5pm, as the crews may not come to your house at the same time each week.

 When is my household waste collected?